Japanese Teen Pitcher Signs Minor League Contract With The Kansas City Royals

 His contract also included a $322,500 signing bonus.

-Yuki will be part of the Royals’ fall instructional league in the fall, and will likely debut in the minor league next year.
+Yuki will be part of the Royals’ fall instructional league, and will likely debut in the minor league next year.

-Royals vice president Rene Francisco expressed the team’s excitement about adding Yuki to their organization.
+Royals Vice President Rene Francisco expressed the team’s excitement about adding Yuki to their organization.

 “We are very much looking forward to seeing him get started in professional baseball next year.
 I’d like to thank and congratulate our Pacific Rim coordinator Phil Dale and our scout in Japan, Hiro Oya, for the tremendous work in identifying and signing this young man.”